jbogensperger/DRUG_CROSSNER/README.md

 ## Project Execution
 The experiments from the original work TODO{CITE original Master thesis} can be run with the following scripts.

-please install a Conda envrionment with our "requirements.txt" by
+please install a Conda envrionment with python=3.6 with our "requirements.txt" by

 ```console
 conda create --name <env> --file requirements.txt